OSSD with the majority of courses at the College(C), University (U), University/College (M) or Open (O) level qualify for admission to this program.

 - Participate in local fashion events to gain hands on experience.

 Employment may be found in clothing and textiles companies, retail establishments, and manufacturing companies or through entrepreneurial opportunities.
-Graduates may find design and production opportunities in film, television, theatre and video productions, and garments and textiles.
+Graduates may also find design and production opportunities in film, television, theatre and video productions, and garments and textiles.

 The standard tuition and compulsory fees for the current academic year: